Boiann/boudoir-studio/README.md

 On account of this being potentially sensitive issue and to explain why is there a difference from the real Boudoir Photography the developer found it necessary to put the above paragraph in the Introduction too.

+All of the images except the hero and gallery itself have border-radius applied to them to smooth out the edges.
+Makes for a "softer" feel of the website.

 ### **Structure**

   * The Boudoir Studio website is structured in a user friendly and easy to navigate way.